-• An original essay written by you, containing 450 words minimum to 700 words maximum in Times New Roman 12 pt. font, single-spaced, with citations and bibliography.
+• An original essay written by you in APA format, containing 700 words minimum to 1000 words maximum in Times New Roman 12 pt. font, single-spaced, with citations and bibliography.

 Address the six (6) Required Criteria bullet points below in the context of Vice Admiral Gravely’s three keys to success: Education, Motivation and Perseverance.

-CHECKLIST OF REQUIRED CRITERIA TO BE IN YOUR ESSAY (omissions will affect scoring):
+CHECKLIST OF REQUIRED CRITERIA TO BE IN YOUR ESSAY (omissions affect scoring):

 • A brief introduction of yourself, the school you attend, your teacher, and how you learned about this essay contest.